ericstrobl/PCp/README.md

 1. Deriving complex edge-specific hypothesis tests by conjoining and disjoining the results of primitive conditional independence tests, and
 2. Using modified (a) skeleton discovery, (b) v-structure orientation, and (c) orientation rule application procedures to help ensure that the p-value estimates are valid.

 PC-p subsequently controls the false discovery rate across every edge.

-I completed this project because I really wanted to get at a "causal p-value"; I hope that you also believe the algorithm helps achieves this goal.
+Results derived from noisy data should have some measure of confidence associated with them.
+I completed this project because I really wanted to discover a measure of confidence for causation.
+What better measure of confidence than a "causal p-value?"
+I hope that this algorithm will make PC's results live up to modern standards of scientific reporting.

 # The Files